Table of Contents

 Organic Rankings:

 Monitor the rankings of your target keywords to understand how well your website is positioned in search results.
-Track changes in rankings over time and identify opportunities to improve.

 Click-Through Rates (CTRs):

-Measure the percentage of users who click on your website’s link in search results.
 High CTRs indicate that your title tags and meta descriptions are compelling and enticing users to visit your website.

 Search Engine Market Share:

-Analyze the distribution of organic traffic from different search engines.
-Understanding the market share of search engines can help you prioritize optimization efforts and target the platforms that generate the most traffic.
+You should understand the market share of search engines that can help you prioritize optimization efforts and target the platforms that generate the most traffic.

 Monitoring these metrics allows you to evaluate the effectiveness of your SEO strategies, identify areas for improvement, and make data-driven decisions to enhance your website’s visibility and performance in SERPs.